KiClaudia/greeniguana/README.md

 Updated all the GLY graphs

 Made script GlucoseTrtChangePhysStats to look at difference between groups after I calcualted change in phys measures, updated it in GiDietPhys excel spread sheet

+# 11/23/2021
+Made script 2wayAOVbka for repeated measure two way anova to look at how within each group (GL, GC, WL, WC) and NOT ACROSS, how the interactions of glucose and LPS affects BKA measures across time (4 weeks).
+Need to make data long and not wide, still figuring that out.